XuechengTan/WeatherApp/README.md

 npm start
 ```
 If `npm start` failed, please check weather you have install
 `nodemon` or not.

-`nodemon` is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.
+It is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.
 ```
 npm install -g nodemon
 ```